olemathias/techonline-servers/doc/readme.md

 - While you are in `/etc/default/isc-dhcp-server` add ens19 to `INTERFACESv4`.
 This tells the server to only listen to ens19.
 - The default configuration (/etc/dhcp/dhcpd.conf) have everything you need to complete the task, you will just need to put it together.
 Read the examples.
 - Test the config with `dhcpd -t -cf /etc/dhcp/dhcpd.conf`
-- `journalctl -b -t dhcpd -t isc-dhcp-server` is a good start when something is not working.
+- `journalctl -b -t dhcpd -t isc-dhcp-server` or `tail -f /var/log/syslog` is a good start when something is not working.

 Options you will need:
 - domain-name (use the one provided)
 - domain-name-servers (this must be the server, the ip at ens19)
-- default-lease-time
+- default-lease-time (3600 is fine here)
-- max-lease-time
+- max-lease-time (7200 is fine here)
-- authoritative
+- authoritative (The authoritative clause means that if your DHCP server is the only one on your network)
-- subnet
+- subnet (Subnet assigned to ens19)
   - routers (use the first ip in the network (.1) )

-You are free to configure other options if you would like.
+You are free to configure other options.

 ## 3.2 DNS
 First it can be useful to know the difference between a Recursor and Authoritative nameserver.